Xilinx/Vivado-Design-Tutorials/Design_Flow_Tutorials/IP_Integrator/Lab_4/README.md

 ## **Step 2: Initial CIPS, NoC & DDR-MC Instantiation with Block Automation**

-The CIPS block will be instantiated on the Block Design IPI canvas and with the use of IPI “Block Automation”, the NoC and DDR-MC modules will be initially configured and instantiated on the IPI Canvas.
+The CIPS block will be instantiated on the Block Design IP integrator   canvas and with the use of IP integrator   “Block Automation”, the NoC and DDR-MC modules will be initially configured and instantiated on the IP integrator   Canvas.
 Further customization will be performed after this initial setup.

 1. To create a Block Design, click the following in the Flow Navigator